KennyDurand/lol-summoners/README.md

 If you want/need to run the simulator server on a different IP address or a different port, it is possible, but you need to change the value of the global variable `simulatorServerUrl`, in file `app.js`, line 18.

+WARNING: Facebook functions might not be working, since the application is in sandbox mode, and is only available for administrators.

 UML
 ---
 [Summoner]<>1-*[Match]